openshift/enhancements/enhancements/download_report.md

 ### Upgrade / Downgrade Strategy

-We will support upgrades of the operator by publishing a new release.
+We will support upgrades managed by CVO of the operator by publishing a new release.
 An older release can be used to downgrade.

 ## Implementation History